conradkleinespel/rpassword/README.md

 You can build the documentation with `cargo doc` or [view it online](http://conradk.com/docs/rustastic-password/).

+The source code is released under the MIT license.

+I'd appreciate feedback if you use this library :-)

 ## Usage

 Add `rpassword` as a dependency in Cargo.toml: